 Montrose real estate guide & listings for sale

-Home buyers who prefer a calm ambience will enjoy Montrose.
-This area is reasonably quiet overall, as noise from streets and other parts of the city is rarely an issue - although that is not the case around the railway line.
-Finally, it is very easy to reach parks since there are a few of them close by for residents to unwind in.
+Home buyers who prefer a relaxed ambience will enjoy Montrose.
+Most areas in this part of Edmonton are reasonably quiet, as the streets tend to be quite tranquil - although that is not the case near the railway line.
+Lastly, public green spaces are very easy to get to since there are a few of them nearby for residents to explore.

-Single detached homes are the predominant housing type, representing many buildings in Montrose, and the remainder are mainly small apartment buildings and duplexes.
-This part of Edmonton has a good choice of housing sizes, ranging from lofts to four or more bedrooms.
-About 55% of the population of this neighbourhood own their home while renters make up the remainder.
-Most of the housing growth in this part of the city took place before the 1960s.
+Single detached homes are the main housing type, representing most buildings in Montrose, and the rest are mainly small apartment buildings and duplexes.
+This area has a good choice of housing sizes, ranging from lofts to four or more bedrooms.
+Homeowners occupy roughly 55% of the units in Montrose and 45% are rented.
+Most housing in this neighbourhood was built pre-1960, during its main building boom.